-- What is the exact diagnosis? - Can the cause of the seizures be determined? - What kinds of tests do we need, and would more frequent testing help?
-Ask specifically about MRI tests. - What are treatment options, and what are alternative approaches? - What side effects can be expected with treatment, and how can they be managed? - May I have a recommendation for an Epileptologist? - How can we determinine if there is seizure activity during sleep? - What types of devices exist that can alert a caregiver when seizure activity occurs? - What should prompt a call between visits? - Ask the doctor to discuss the risks presented by epilepsy, including SUDEP.
+- What is the exact diagnosis? - Is there a known cause for the seizures? - What are the treatment options and what are some alternative approaches? - What are common seizure precautions we should be aware of? - What side effects can be expected with treatment, and how can they be managed? - What kinds of tests do we need, and would more frequent testing help? - Would brain imaging (such as MRI) be helpful? - Should we see an epileptologist? - What should we do in the event of a seizure at home or at school? - Ask about seizures that occur during sleep. - What types of devices exist that can alert a caregiver when seizure activity occurs? - What should prompt a call between visits? - Ask the provider to discuss the risks presented by epilepsy, including SUDEP.

-All content contained in this publication is for informational purposes only.
-Do not make changes in your or your child's medication, lifestyle, or seizure management process without consulting your physician.
-"I just can't believe we have found this type of kindness!
-From our family to yours, thank you so much for all of your help."
+I just can't believe we have found this type of kindness!

+From our family to yours, thank you so much for all of your help.